Our team can tell you more about our treatment programs, amenities, and more.

 Detoxing from stimulants without the support of a treatment program usually results in relapse.
 If you are tired of making excuses, Harmony Hills’ drug detox center can help you get your life back.

-The more cocaine, meth, and amphetamines you consume, the more you’ll need in order to feel normal and energized.
+The more cocaine, meth, and amphetamines you consume, the more you’ll need to feel normal and energized.
 Stimulants often cause people to become hostile toward their families, friends, partners, and colleagues, but hope is within your reach.
-Contact Harmony Hills by calling 855.494.0357 to learn more.
+At Harmony Hills, all of our extensive addiction treatment programs offer a wide range of therapies designed to address each person’s unique issues springing from and contributing to their dependency.
+Some of our therapies include: